-- 11. Belize does not have a domestic, legal basis for the exchange of information in place.
-Belize is a Party to the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011) (signed on 28 October 2015, in force on 1 November 2016, not in effect for 2016). - 12.
-Belize signed the CbC MCAA on 20 June 2017, but did not submit a full set of notification under section 8 of the CbC MCAA.
-As of 12 January 2018, Belize does not yet have bilateral relationships activated under the CbC MCAA.
-It is recommended that Belize take steps to have Qualifying Competent Authority Agreements in effect with jurisdictions of the Inclusive Framework that meet the confidentiality, appropriate use and consistency conditions.
+- 11. Panama does not have a domestic, legal basis for the exchange of information in place.
+Panama is a Party to the Multilateral Convention on Mutual Administrative Assistance in Tax Matters: Amended by the 2010 Protocol (OECD/Council of Europe, 2011) (signed on 27 October 2016, in force on 1 July 2017).
+This means that Panama will not be able to exchange (either send or receive) CbC reports with respect to the 2016 and 2017 fiscal years under the Convention and CbC MCAA. - Panama has not signed the CbC MCAA and does not have Qualifying Competent Authority Agreements (QCAAs) in effect.
+As of 12 January 2018, Panama does not yet have bilateral relationships activated under the CbC MCAA.